 Notes

 For the exact amount of bread, see photos above!
-The photo with the French bread next to the baguette – that shows how much bread I use for this amount of butter.
-It will all depend on the size of your loaf, but I use half of the (very large) loaf of French bread that I buy at Target.
+For a small Italian loaf, I use all of the butter!
+The photo with the French bread next to the baguette – that shows how much French bread I use for this amount of butter.
+It will all depend on the size of your loaf.

 If you use unsalted butter, be sure to add a pinch of salt to the butter mixture!